flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 image('xmb/main.jpg', "(ref:xmbps3caption)", class="toright")
 ```

 While PSP users will find many familiarities, Sony added a new set of apps that use the potential of Cell, RSX and the Blu-ray drive.
-Many of them related to multimedia (i.e. video player and image slideshow), television (such as on-demand TV apps, like BBC's iPlayer), social profile (online avatars) and online purchases (Playstation Now and Playstation Store, to name a few).
+Many of them related to multimedia (i.e. video player and image slideshow), television (such as on-demand TV apps, like BBC's iPlayer), social profile (online avatars) and online purchases (PlayStation Now and PlayStation Store, to name a few).

-Additionally, since this is a home console that might be shared by multiple members, XMB supports **multiple users**, where each one may use a different Playstation Network account and store separate user data (purchased games and saves).
+Additionally, since this is a home console that might be shared by multiple members, XMB supports **multiple users**, where each one may use a different PlayStation Network account and store separate user data (purchased games and saves).

 (ref:gametabtitle) Game